 How To Get A Florida Real Estate License

-How to get a Florida real estate license is the first information you need to know to get started and we are here to assist you through the steps.
-Reviewing the steps before you take your course can help you understand the pre license and post license requirements.
+How to get a Florida real estate license is the first thing you need to know to get started.
+In a few short weeks you can be ready to take your state exam.
+Reviewing the steps before you take your course can help you understand the pre-license and post license requirements.
 If you have any questions, you can give us a call.
 You can also verify information through the Florida Real Estate Commission (FREC) office at (850) 487-1395 or visit the Florida Real Estate Commission website.

 Florida Real Estate License Requirements

-An applicant must be at least 18 years old, hold a high school diploma (more detailed information is available in Chapter 475.17, Florida Statutes), and fulfill the following:
+First off you must be at least 18 years old and have a high school diploma or equivalent. (more detailed information is available in Chapter 475.17, Florida Statutes), and fulfill the following:

 Real Estate Associate